AdaCore/aws/docs/source/high_level_services.rst

 When building an `Ajax` Web applications it is required to give ids to web elements to be able to reference them.
 It is also quite common to use CSS to give such and such item a specific style.
 After some time it is quite difficult to keep track of all those ids.
-Are they all used ?
-Don't we reference an id that does not exist anymore ?
+This services helps answer if they are all used, or we reference an id that does not exist anymore.

 `webxref` has been designed to help finding such problems.